christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 ### ToM circuit <a id="tom-circuit"></a>
 <sub>[↑](#top)</sub>

-The model reveals a nuanced mechanism in its attention, maintaining both actual and believed states, with copy suppression preventing updates that contradict John’s false belief.

 As a rough analogue to how neural fMRI scans capture distributed activations, attention heads shift focus across tokens, similar to how brain regions activate based on focus and task demands.
-We can make this analogy by thinking about the parallels between these functional lobes in the brain and the structure of a transformers attention mechanisms.
+We can make this analogy by thinking about the parallels between functional lobes in the brain and the structure of a transformers attention mechanisms.

 Each brain lobe has a specialized role: the occipital lobe handles vision, and the frontal lobe manages planning.
 Attention heads work similarly, processing contextual knowledge within specific structures.
 Like lobes aiding decision-making by accessing relevant knowledge, attention heads enable transformers to weigh parts of the input sequence.
 If we zoom out from any single head, we can define specific attention heads across layers as circuit components.

-Then, we can analyze how these components "fire" across the ToM passage, revealing how they combine to solve the task.
-At this stage, we’re essentially mapping out the core ToM circuit from a bird’s-eye view.
-SAEs organize concepts into functionally coherent clusters, suggesting LLMs develop structures akin to brain regions<sub>[<a href="https://arxiv.org/html/2410.19750v1" title="Li" rel="nofollow">21</a>]</sub>.
-By grouping key attention heads into components, we can see functional clusters (subciruts) emerge and how they activate simultaneously across sequence positions.
+From there, we can start mapping out how these components *fire* across the ToM passage, revealing how they work together to solve the task.
+SAEs organize concepts into functionally coherent clusters, suggesting LLMs develop their own versions of brain-like regions<sub>[<a href="https://arxiv.org/html/2410.19750v1" title="Li" rel="nofollow">21</a>]</sub>.
+By grouping specific attention heads into components, we see functional clusters—or subcircuits—naturally emerging and synchronizing across different positions in the sequence.

-The methods for collecting activations, computing co-occurrence, feature firing criteria, performing spectral clustering, and computing the affinity matrix formation using the Phi coefficient aligns with the paper, though the block size differs.
-Tests were run on a small dataset that uses various templates to construct false belief passages that are similar in structure to the original ToM passage.
+The methodology here is pretty aligned with the original paper—collecting activations, computing co-occurrence metrics, applying spectral clustering, and building affinity matrices using the Phi coefficient—though the block size is tweaked.
+Tests were run on a small dataset that uses different templates to construct false belief passages that structurally resemble the original ToM narrative.

-The plots show activations of ToM subcircuits at key positions across sequential states of ToM passages that are functionally working together during the task.
-Components that are activated together appear as higher similarity scores in the heatmap, indicating they are relative to each other at different points in the sequence.
-A co-occurrence matrix denoting activation co-occurrence firing rates of circuit components on the right.
-High values for pairs suggest that the components work together when processing specific states.
+The resulting plots show activations of ToM subcircuits—sets of attention heads—lighting up at key sequence positions during ToM passages.
+These subcircuits seem to operate as a cohesive functional unit during the task.
+Components and their activations are relative to each other at different points in the sequence.
+High activation values indicate components that are more activated against components that are more or less dormant.

 <br>